Asia-Pacific: Overview of antitrust regimes

 The Indonesian Competition Commission (the "KPPU") is an established independent authority whose enforcement powers have been historically limited to companies that have business activities directly or indirectly (through subsidiaries) in Indonesia.

 Over the past years, the KPPU received more than 100 complaints per year, mostly related to tenders (more than 50 per cent of cases over the past few years) and focused on a variety of industries.
-Since 2014, the KPPU has become more active in non-tender cases, e.g. tyres (2014), automatic scooters (2016), freight containers (2019), and airfare tickets (2020), in addition to numerous investigations in the food industry.
-However, the KPPU's activity decreased during 2020 because of the COVID-19 pandemic, having only decided on 15 cases throughout the whole year.
+Since 2014, the KPPU has become more active in non-tender cases, e.g. tyres (2014), automatic scooters (2016), freight containers (2019) and airfare tickets (2020), in addition to numerous investigations in the food industry.
+In 2021, the KPPU decided on 26 cases throughout the whole year.

 In addition, the KPPU has also become more active in abuse of dominance cases.
-In 2020, it took two abuse of dominance decisions.
-In one of these, it imposed unprecedented administrative fines on two companies for discriminatory practices in segments for: (i) online transportation apps; and (ii) transportation rental services.
+In 2020, it issued two abuse of dominance decisions.
+In one of these, it imposed unprecedented administrative fines for discriminatory practices involving one company in the segment for online transportation apps and another company in the segment for transportation rental services.
 One company incurred total fines of €1.8 million, the largest amount ever imposed by the KPPU on a single company, whilst the other company incurred total fines of €1.1 million.
-Further, in 2021, the KPPU took five abuse of dominant decisions; namely, three decisions related to discriminatory practices, one decision related to tying/bundling, and one decision related to predatory pricing."
+Further, in 2021, the KPPU took five abuse of dominant decisions; namely, three decisions related to discriminatory practices, one decision related to tying/bundling, and one decision related to predatory pricing.

 One of KPPU's key priorities for 2021 is the digital economy.
 The KPPU is therefore planning to boost its capacity to handle the sector's more complex issues.